GeoscienceAustralia/NixOS-Config/README.md

 $ VBoxManager list vms                  # print the name and UUID of the imported VM
 $ VirtualBox --startvm <vmname|uuid>
 ```

+Some have reported an error about a driver can't be found.
+The fix for this is to open the image in the Virtual Box app, go in to the Audio settings and changed to ``Windows Direct Sound`` and ``Intel HD Audio``.

 ### Login and customise the VM
 ```
 $ ssh -p 4022 guest@localhost           # password is "change-me"